Hyperbolic and Semi-Hyperbolic Floquet Codes for Photonic Quantum Computing: Introduction

 A limitation of planar surface codes is their encoding rate: the ratio $k/n$ of logical to physical qubits approaches zero as code size increases~\cite{bravyi2010tradeoffs}.
 Hyperbolic surface codes achieve constant rate $k/n = \Theta(1)$ by embedding qubits on negatively curved surfaces~\cite{breuckmann2016constructions}.
 However, their face stabilizers have weight $p$ (e.g., weight 8 for $\{8,3\}$) and require multi-qubit parity measurements~\cite{breuckmann2016constructions}.

-Floquet codes~\cite{hastings2021dynamically} replace high-weight stabilizers with periodic sequences of weight-2 measurements that dynamically generate the code space.
-Fahimniya et al.~\cite{fahimniya2023faulttolerant} and Higgott and Breuckmann~\cite{higgott2024constructions} introduce $\{8,3\}$ hyperbolic Floquet codes.
-Higgott and Breuckmann present semi-hyperbolic variants with improved distance scaling.
+Floquet codes~\cite{hastings2021dynamically} resolve this problem by replacing high-weight stabilizers with periodic sequences of weight-2 measurements that dynamically generate the code space.
+Fahimniya et al.~\cite{fahimniya2023faulttolerant} apply this idea to $\{8,3\}$ hyperbolic tessellations, producing Floquet codes with constant encoding rate and weight-2 measurements.
+Higgott and Breuckmann~\cite{higgott2024constructions} extend the construction to semi-hyperbolic (fine-grained) variants with improved distance scaling ($\demb = O(\sqrt{n})$) and show that the resulting codes are over 100$\times$ more efficient than surface codes when compiled to pair measurements at physical error rate $p = 0.1\%$.
 Ozawa et al.~\cite{ozawa2025hyperbolic} propose a simplified schedule using only $XX$ and $ZZ$ measurements.

-Floquet codes are defined by weight-2 measurements.
-On most hardware, implementing a two-qubit parity measurement requires an ancilla circuit (reset, two CNOTs, measure).
-This incurs idle decoherence and gate errors.
-Some platforms avoid this overhead by supporting native pair measurements.
-Majorana tetrons perform two-qubit parity measurements directly, without ancilla qubits~\cite{paetznick2023performance}.
-In the spin-optical quantum computing (SPOQC) architecture~\cite{dessertaine2024enhanced}, quantum information is encoded on the spin degree of freedom of quantum emitters, and parity measurements are implemented through photon-mediated entanglement; photon loss during these measurements is heralded and induces a phase erasure channel on the spin qubits~\cite{dessertaine2024enhanced}.
-We focus on these two platforms because they motivate distinct noise models: depolarizing (SDEM3) for Majorana tetrons and erasure for spin-optical qubits.
+The restriction to weight-2 measurements makes these codes natural candidates for hardware with native pair measurements.
+On most platforms, implementing a two-qubit parity measurement requires an ancilla circuit (reset, two CNOTs, measure), incurring idle decoherence and gate errors.
+Two emerging architectures avoid this overhead.
+Majorana tetrons perform parity measurements directly, without ancilla qubits~\cite{paetznick2023performance}.
+In the spin-optical quantum computing (SPOQC) architecture~\cite{dessertaine2024enhanced}, parity measurements are implemented through photon-mediated entanglement, and every photon loss event is heralded and induces a phase erasure channel on the spin qubits.
+These two platforms motivate distinct noise models: depolarizing (SDEM3) for Majorana tetrons and photon loss (modeled as erasure) for spin-optical qubits.
+On the planar honeycomb code, Dessertaine et al.~\cite{dessertaine2024enhanced} demonstrate a photon loss threshold of ${\sim}6.3\%$ under this erasure model.
+No prior work has evaluated hyperbolic Floquet codes under photon loss noise or explored tessellation families beyond $\{8,3\}$.

-Since hyperbolic Floquet codes use only weight-2 measurements, they are directly compatible with native pair-measurement hardware.
-SDEM3 is a depolarizing noise model motivated by Majorana tetron architectures~\cite{paetznick2023performance}.
-Higgott and Breuckmann~\cite{higgott2024constructions} show that semi-hyperbolic Floquet codes under this noise model are over 100$\times$ more efficient than surface codes compiled to pair measurements at physical error rate $p = 0.1\%$.
-For spin-optical qubits, Dessertaine et al.~\cite{dessertaine2024enhanced} model photon loss as erasure and show that the planar honeycomb code achieves an erasure threshold of ${\sim}6.3\%$.
-Photon loss is the dominant error source on these platforms~\cite{dessertaine2024enhanced}.